Starlink vs. Comcast

 But Xfinity’s plans can be a bit confusing because they’re offered regionally, and, you guessed it—those regions don’t cover a lot of rural areas.
 Cable internet works by laying copper wires from Xfinity’s hubs all the way to its users houses, and all that wiring can be expensive to meet out.
 So if your area doesn’t have enough people in it—or any—Xfinity won’t consider it worth the price, so you’re out of cable internet luck.

 Plus, unlike Starlink, Xfinity’s cable technology can’t be packed up on the go with an RV internet plan.
-Starlink Roam can go on the road with you, if you’re willing to pay $150 a month (and upfront for the equipment, of course).
+Starlink Mobile can go on the road with you, if you’re willing to pay $150 a month (and upfront for the equipment, of course).

 Much of internet connectivity ends up coming down to your specific needs and largely your location.
 But knowing all your provider options—and exactly what features they provide you with—really helps.
 We’ve tested both services, so we’ll break Starlink and Xfinity down so you can see which will really work best for you.

-Starlink vs. Comcast Xfinity: Performance
+Starlink vs. Xfinity: Performance

 Starlink is generally one of the fastest satellite internet providers on the market.
 It not only offers excellent speeds, but lower latency than competitors, thanks to its low earth orbit (LEO) satellite constellation.

-However, Comcast is just faster.
+However, Xfinity is just faster.
 No current satellite service offers speeds that can compete with cable, and Xfinity is one of the fastest cable providers available.
 Finally, cable will almost always have lower latency than satellite, which makes a big difference with gaming or video chats.
 This holds true not just for Comcast, but most cable internet compared to satellite internet.

-Starlink vs. Comcast Xfinity: Data
+Starlink vs. Xfinity: Data

 The addition of unlimited data makes Starlink a strong choice for people in rural areas who want high-speed internet with fewer compromises.
 Unlimited data means you can use your high-speed connection without worrying about incurring additional charges, and really lets you get the most out of your internet service.